Root Certificate Installer Root Certificate Installer

 The program is a Java Web Start Application signed with a real certificate, ideally by the certificate authority itself to attest that the root certificates it installs are indeed the real ones.

-The program has no user interface, other that perhaps to ask for final confirmation and a display of how successful it was.
+The program has no user interface, other than perhaps to ask for final confirmation and a display of how successful it was.
 The user does not have to answer any questions, much less complicated ones.

-The program finds the current cacerts file and updates it.
+The program finds the current cacerts. file and updates it.
 It can scan for others and optionally update them too.

 A more difficult challenge would be to also update the root certificate databases in the various browsers such as Opera, Mozilla, Netscape and Internet Explorer.

-For ultra security, Sun and the root certificate authorities could jointly invent a special sort of certificate that enables a program signed with it to meddle with the cacerts file, but only of that company.
+For ultra security, Sun and the root certificate authorities could jointly invent a special sort of certificate that enables a program signed with it to meddle with the cacerts. file, but only of that company.

 Summary